pcanabarro/bootcamp-nearx/TokenContract/README.md

 This folder is destinated to create manually an ERC-20 token contract, learning basics knowledge of how a token is created and defined.

 Normally we use tested and audited libraries when want to deploy on production (Mainnet or Testnet).
+This contract may have secutiry vulnerabilities

 ### NOTES